Cumin: 10 proven health benefits

-Cumin— also known as jeera, is dried seed of a herb Cuminum cyminum of Apiacease family.
+Cumin Seeds — also known as jeera, is dried seed of a herb Cuminum cyminum of Apiacease family.
 Cumin is used in cuisines in both granular and powdered forms.
-The seeds are used in Indian cuisines for tempering (applying tadka, a technique in which whole spices are roasted briefly to give aromatic flavor to food) the curry and vegetables.
-Also, roasted powdered cumin is added to Raita and is used in garnishing salads.
+The cumin seeds are used in Indian cuisines for tempering (applying tadka, a technique in which whole spices are roasted briefly to give aromatic flavor to food) the curry and vegetables.
+Also, cumin seed roasted powder is added to Raita and is used in garnishing salads.
 In summer time, Cumin seeds is healthy drink as Jal jeera ( cumin water) helps to beat the summer heat.

 Health benefits of cumin: